jameswang2/sarah-gets-a-diamond/README.md

 Dataset | character | One of two values `"Train"` or `"Test"` indicating whether the observation should be used to train the model or in a test of its accuracy

 ### Converting Rmd to R Script
-The file entitled `"diamond-analysis.Rmd"` was converted into a `.R` script by using the nifty function backstich created by Garrick Aden-Blue and written about on his [blog](https://www.garrickadenbuie.com/blog/2017/10/17/convert-r-markdown-rmd-files-to-r-scripts/).
+If you would like a `.R` file that contains just the source code without annotations, it is available at [`diamond-analysis.R`](diamond-analysis.R).
+The file entitled `"diamond-analysis.Rmd"` was converted into this `.R` script by using the nifty function backstich created by Garrick Aden-Blue and written about on his [blog](https://www.garrickadenbuie.com/blog/2017/10/17/convert-r-markdown-rmd-files-to-r-scripts/).
 Specifically the commands we used were:

 ```